MJKWoolnough/javascript/README.md

-It is only valid is one IdentifierReference, Literal, ArrayLiteral, ObjectLiteral, FunctionExpression, ClassExpression, TemplateLiteral, or CoverParenthesizedExpressionAndArrowParameterList is non-nil or This is true.
+It is only valid is one IdentifierReference, Literal, ArrayLiteral, ObjectLiteral, FunctionExpression, ClassExpression, TemplateLiteral, or ParenthesizedExpression is non-nil or This is true.

 #### func (PrimaryExpression) Format